 Signs & Symptoms of Gum Disease

 Research has shown links between gum disease and heart disease, diabetes, low birth weights, and other health conditions.
 Because of this, you should never ignore the signs of gum disease.
-If you notice any changes in your oral health, including swelling, tenderness or bleeding gums, contact your Fuller Dental dentist as soon as possible.
+If you notice any changes in your oral health including swelling, tender gums, or bleeding gums, contact your Fuller Dental dentist as soon as possible.

 - Bleeding gums